 At the Detroit Zoo

-It is the longest snake species in the world, averaging around 22 feet and reaching up to 30 feet.
-A black criss-cross pattern runs the length of the python’s gray, brown and tan body, giving it the reticulated name.
-The snake’s coloring contributes to its ability for camouflage to elude predators and conceal itself from potential prey.
+These are the longest snake species in the world, averaging around 22 feet and reaching up to 30 feet.
+Black criss-cross patterns run the length of the python’s gray, brown and tan body, giving them the reticulated name.
+The snake’s coloring contributes to their ability for camouflage to elude predators and conceal themselves from potential prey.

-The reticulated python is a “constrictor”; it uses its large, strong body to constrict and then suffocate its prey.
+The reticulated pythons are a “constrictor”; they use their large, strong bodies to constrict and then suffocate their prey.